ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_swtpromptservices.md

 # SWTPromptServices

-Services available for prompting user for values.
-See [document examples](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/promptServices).
+Services available for prompting user for values using SWT for graphical user interface.

 * TOC
 {:toc}